teddyterminal/balbix-kata/README.md

 # balbix-kata
-Practice on good test practices for simply Python code
+Practice on good test practices for simple Python code